Triangle-Free Equimatchable Graphs: Structure of Triangle-Free Equimatchable Graphs

-Therefore, each of subgraph of $G$ induced by the vertices of $C$ and an edge of $G\backslash C$ is indeed a connected triangle-free EFC-graph.
-In light of this information, the next theorem provides the structural characterization of connected triangle-free EFC-graphs containing only one edge after the removal of an induced odd cycle.
+The next theorem provides the structural characterization of connected triangle-free EFC-graphs containing only one edge after the removal of an induced odd cycle.
 Note here that such graphs are the smallest connected triangle-free EFC-graphs except $C_5$ and $C_7$.

 \begin{theorem} Let $G$ be a connected triangle-free EFC-graph and $C$ be an induced odd cycle in $G$.
 Then a subgraph of $G$ induced by the vertices of $C$ and an edge in $G\backslash C$ is isomorphic to one of the graphs given in Figure \ref{fig:InducedOneEdgeSubgraph}.